luxyoga/vgcpokemonstats/README.md

 ## Why I Built This

-This project was designed as my first end-to-end **data engineering case study**.
+This project was designed as my first end-to-end **data engineering project**.
 I wanted to practice the core elements of the discipline:

 - **Extract–Transform–Load (ETL)** from an evolving, real-world data source.
 - **Schema design and data modeling** to make messy JSON usable.